user1pc/SubPixelLine/README.md

 Rasterizing a line with sub-pixel endpoints probably won't make much sense for a graphics library, unless doing anti-aliasing, but then you probably need a line thickness.
 My use case is actually for traversing a data structure, like a quadtree.
 When traversing a quadtree (to perform ray-tracing or something), is is important to not miss any or include extra nodes/pixels.
 Rasterization is used in this example for simplicity, but the algorithm can work for many different cases.

 Drawing a line with [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) is usually the most efficient way to rasterize a line, but it usually only works if the endpoints are integer coordinates representing the center of a pixel.
 It doesn't allow a line to have endpoints at an arbitrary location in a pixel as shown in the image above.
-[Some modifications](https://stackoverflow.com/a/41863878/12077532) to Bresenham's algorithm can get sub-pixel starting points, but I haven't been able to find any which handle sub-pixel starting points, while also guaranteeing that **ALL** pixels which intersect the line are rasterized.

 I started solving this problem by abandoning Bresenham's algorithm and starting from scratch.
 The algorithm I have found is very similar to Bresenham's, but I arrived to it with a different approach than how it's explained on Wikipedia.
 I will explain my algorithm only for the (+,+) quadrant.